Gypsy jazz: Instrumentation and lineup

-In Eastern European gypsy music (which may sometimes include a jazz element), the rhythm section is most likely covered by one or two cymbaloms, or (less frequently) a cymbalom and/or drums and an acoustic guitar (the cymbalom accompaniment technique is called in Romanian "ţiitură").
-A double bass fills out these Eastern European ensembles.
+In Eastern European gypsy music, the rhythm section is most likely covered by one or two cymbaloms, or a cymbalom and/or drums and an acoustic guitar ("ţiitură" in Romanian).
+A double bass fills out these ensembles.

 Techniques

 Rhythm

-Rhythm guitar in gypsy jazz uses a special form of strumming known as "la pompe", i.e. "the pump".
-This form of percussive rhythm is similar to the "boom-chick" in bluegrass styles; it is what gives the music its fast swinging feeling, and it most often emphasizes beats two and four; a vital feature of swing.
+In gypsy jazz, the rhythm guitar uses a special form of strumming known as "la pompe", i.e. "the pump".
+This form of percussive rhythm is similar to the "boom-chick" in bluegrass styles; it is what gives the music its fast swinging feeling, and it most often emphasizes beats two and four, a vital feature of swing.
 The strumming hand, which never touches the top of the guitar, must make a quick up-down strum followed by a down strum.
 The up-down part of la pompe must be done extremely fast, regardless of the tempo of the music.
-It is very similar to a grace note in classical music, albeit an entire chord is used.
+It is very similar to a grace note in classical music, albeit with an entire chord is use.
 This pattern is usually played in unison by two or more guitarists in the rhythm section.